Shurtape Technologies: History

 Shurtape originated from Shuford Mills, a textile company that was founded in Granite Falls, North Carolina in 1880 by Abel Alexander Shuford.
 In 1955, Shuford Mills launched a tape division focusing on masking tape.
 Originally only a small section in the main Shuford Mills factory in Hickory, North Carolina, the tape division grew to have a factory of its own.
 The tape division later went on to expand to additional types of tape and an additional factory.
-In 1996, with the tape division proving to be more profitable than textile production, Shuford Mills decided to split off its tape division into a separate company, Shurtape Technologies, LLC.
-Both Shurtape and the remaining textile business were then placed under a holding company, STM Industries; by this point the tape business was making nearly twice as much as the textile business.
+In 1996, Shuford Mills decided to split off its tape division into a separate company, Shurtape Technologies, LLC.
+Both Shurtape and the remaining textile business were then placed under a holding company, STM Industries; by this point, the tape business was making nearly twice as much as the textile business.

 The company opened a plant in nearby Hudson, North Carolina in 1997, and in 1999 they announced a plan to expand their Hickory plant by 40,000 sqft.
 This was completed in 2000 along with a converting facility in Singapore.
 A new distribution center in Catawba, North Carolina was opened in 2004.
 The company also purchased overseas facilities in the late 1990s in countries like China and Mexico.
 Shurtape purchased Permacel's arts and entertainment division in 2004.

-Shurtape saw a decline in sales during the Great Recession; the company had experienced a 20% decline in sales which resulted in a brief layoff pattern.
+Shurtape saw a decline in sales during the Great Recession; the company experienced a 20% decline in sales which resulted in a brief layoff pattern.
 After Henkel put Manco Inc., Shurtape's largest customer, up for sale in 2009, Shurtape decided to buy the company to retain the estimated $75 million in business.
 This deal included the Duck Tape, Painter's Mate, and Easy Liner brands along with a manufacturing plant in Avon, Ohio.
 These brands were consolidated into a new subsidiary, ShurTech Brands, LLC, and the plant has since been remodeled into the headquarters for ShurTech.
 Shurtape also purchased the FrogTape brand in 2010.
-The company’s total revenue doubled since the acquisition; overall sales in 2008 were $275 million, and by 2017 revenue expectations had reached $650 million.
-Shurtape acquired Syntac Coated Products, LLC in 2017 and also invested in and partnered with InRoad, a toy company that produces an adhesive road-styled tape for children.
+The company’s total revenue doubled from $275 million in 2008 to $650 million in 2017.
+Shurtape acquired Syntac Coated Products, LLC in 2017 and also invested in and partnered with InRoad, a toy company that produces adhesive road-styled tape for children.
 In December 2018, Shurtape announced plans to build a new distribution and manufacturing center in Catawba.
 Shurtape plans to invest $31 million into the project.
 The company remains a major economic player in the Hickory metro area, which has lost a fifth of its manufacturing jobs since 2007, and ranks as the sixth-largest manufacturer in the city of Hickory.